ITPUG/2017.pgday.it/_posts/2017-05-29-call-for-papers.en.markdown

 lang: en
 ref: cfp
 ---
-PGDay.IT 2017 si terrà il 13 ottobre a Milano.
-Se vuoi essere parte di questa fantastica manifestazione come speaker … bussa e ti sarà aperto.
+[PGDay.IT 2017](http://2017.pgday.it/en/) will be held on October 13th in Milan.
+If you want to be part of this event as a speaker ... please, knocks the doar and it will be open.

-#### Chi dovrebbe candidarsi come speaker per il PGDay.IT 2017?
+#### Who should apply as speaker for PGDay.IT 2017?

-* Utilizzatori di PostgreSQL
+* PostgreSQL users
-* Aziende che affidano a PostgreSQL i loro dati
+* Companies that rely PostgreSQL
-* PostgreSQL hackers o Sviluppatori di tool per PostgreSQL
+* PostgreSQL hackers or PostgreSQL Tool Developers
-* Chiunque abbia qualcosa di interessante da dire su PostgreSQL
+* Anyone who wants to share important facts or issues about PostgreSQL

-Se appartieni ad uno di questi gruppi, sei invitato a presentare una proposta di talk (o una serie di proposte).
-Il comitato tecnico designato, valuterà le proposte e selezionerà i talk per la manifestazione.
-Magari tra questi potrebbe esserci il tuo!
+If you belong to one of these groups, you are invited to submit a talk proposal (or proposals).
+The designated technical committee will evaluate the proposals and select the talk for the event.
+It could be yours!

-#### Temi e argomenti - cosa ci aspettiamo?
+#### Topics and Arguments - What Do We Expect?

-Il nostro team ha selezionato una serie di topic interessanti, ma se hai un’idea che vuoi condividere non presente in questa lista, fatti avanti.
+Our team has identified a number of interesting topics to talk about.
+If you have an idea not present in the list below, go ahead and share it with us.

 ##### PostgreSQL

 * PostgreSQL
 * PostGIS
-* Migrazioni da altri database
+* Migration from other databases

-##### Linguaggi OS
+##### OS Languages

-* Linguaggi di programmazione
+* Programming Languages
-* Continuous integration
+* Continuous Integration
-* Integrazioni con altri software
+* Integration with other software

-##### Ambienti
+##### Environments

-* Hardware e Benchmarking
+* Hardware and Benchmarking
 * Linux Containers
 * Cloud
-* Sistemi operativi
+* Operating Systems

-##### Strumenti
+##### Instruments

-* Sistemi di monitoraggio
+* Monitoring Systems
-* Virtualization tool
+* Virtualization Tools
-* Configuration managers
+* Configuration Managers

-##### Non solo codice
+##### Not just code

-* Casi di studio
+* Case Studies
 * Devops
-* Modello di business open source
+* Open Source Business model
-* Ricerca e insegnamento con PostgreSQL
+* Researching and School teaching with PostgreSQL

-#### Per favore, inserisci la tua proposta [qui](https://goo.gl/forms/oT0q0UEXcedu1pbt1).
+#### Please submit your proposal [here](https://goo.gl/forms/oT0q0UEXcedu1pbt1).

-__Deadline__ il 9 luglio 2017.
+__Deadline:__ July 9th, 2017.

-__Importante:__ Non c'è alcuna garanzia che la tua proposta verrà inserita nello schedule della manifestazione.<br/>
+__Important:__ There is no guarantee that your proposal will be included in the event schedule.

-Il comitato tecnico selezionerà le proposte pervenute più interessanti e informerà i candidati selezionati entro e  non oltre il 30 luglio 2017.
+The Technical Committee will select the most interesting proposals received and will inform the candidates no later than July 30th, 2017.

-#### Domande?
+__Questions?__

-Invia una email agli organizzatori [pgday@itpug.org](mailto:pgday@itpug.org)
+Please send an email with your questions or comments to [pgday@itpug.org](mailto:pgday@itpug.org)